antirez/RESP3/spec.md

     .<CR><LF>

-Unbound Sets are exactly like Arrays with the difference that the trasnfer wills tart with `~` instead of `*` character.
+Unbound Sets are exactly like Arrays with the difference that the transfer wills tart with `~` instead of `*` character.
 However with the Map type things are marginally different: the program emitting the protocol *must* make sure that it emits an even number of elements, since every couple